szoti15/playground-mquc90zv/variables.md

 - predefined by the language and is named by reserved keywords
 - primitive values do not share state with other primitive values

++ byte:
-+ byte:     * 8-bit signed two's complement integer
+    - 8-bit signed two's complement integer
-		    * has a minimum value of -128 and a maximum value of 127 (inclusive)
+    - has a minimum value of -128 and a maximum value of 127 (inclusive)
-		    * useful for saving memory in large arrays, be used in place if int where their limits help to clarify the code
+    - useful for saving memory in large arrays, be used in place if int where their limits help to clarify the code

++ short:
-+ short:    * 16-bit signed two's complement integer
+    - 16-bit signed two's complement integer
-		    * has a minimum value of -32,768 and a maximum value of 32,767 (inclusive)
+    - has a minimum value of -32,768 and a maximum value of 32,767 (inclusive)

++ int:
-+ int:	    -32-bit signed two's complement integer -has a minimum value of -2^31 and a maximum value of 2^31-1 (inclusive) -in JSE 8 and later you can use the int to represent an unsigned 32-bit integer which has a minimum value of 0 and a maximum value of 2^32-1
+    - 32-bit signed two's complement integer
+    - has a minimum value of -2^31 and a maximum value of 2^31-1 (inclusive)
+    - in JSE 8 and later you can use the int to represent an unsigned 32-bit integer which has a minimum value of 0 and a maximum value of 2^32-1
     - ha tulcsordulás van, akk az Integer.MIN -től kezdi újra

++ long:
-+ long:	    -64-bit signed two's complement integer -has a minimum value of -2^63 and a maximum value of 2^63-1 (inclusive) -in JSE 8 and later you can use the int to represent an unsigned 32-bit integer which has a minimum value of 0 and a maximum value of 2^64-1
+    - 64-bit signed two's complement integer
+    - has a minimum value of -2^63 and a maximum value of 2^63-1 (inclusive)
+    - in JSE 8 and later you can use the int to represent an unsigned 32-bit integer which has a minimum value of 0 and a maximum value of 2^64-1

++ float:
-+ float:	-a single-precision 32-bit IEEE 754 floating point
+    - a single-precision 32-bit IEEE 754 floating point
-		    -This data type should never be used for precise values, such as currency.
+    - This data type should never be used for precise values, such as currency.

++ double:
-+ double:   -double-precision 64-bit IEEE 754 floating point
+    - double-precision 64-bit IEEE 754 floating point
-		    -For decimal values, this data type is generally the default choice.
+    - For decimal values, this data type is generally the default choice.
-		    -this data type should never be used for precise values, such as currency.
+    - this data type should never be used for precise values, such as currency.

++ boolean:
-+ boolean:  -has only two possible values: true and false
+    - has only two possible values: true and false

++ char:
-+ char:	    -single 16-bit Unicode character
+    - single 16-bit Unicode character
-		    -It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).
+    - It has a minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive).